cjk5642/EPSN/README.md

 ---

 ## Sample Response
 Say you would like to query the 1980 NFL season for all games at the team level.
-The search query url will be `https://epsn.api/?sport=nfl&year=1980&level=team`.
 The response would be as follows:
 ```gml
 graph[
 	multigraph 1